CodeForPhilly/CampaignFinancePHL/README.md

 	- [ ] Mapping
 	- [ ] Spending by unaffiliated committees (need to figure this out)
 - [ ] Create an admin frontend to manage candidates and other manual entities

+###Details###

+- Candidate-self-funded contributions are identified with a separate data-update.
+Need to run this after every dislosure deadline.